 The CD features familiar tunes such as Chain of Fools and Albatross, reworked for solo slide guitar.
 The album's title song is based on Doctor Ross's Cat Squirrel, a swamp blues groove featuring unison guitar and harmonica.

 Other tracks include the soulful instrumental I Think It's Gonna Work Out Fine and Martin's take on of the earliest published blues compositions, Hesitation Blues.
 There is Ray Charles's Unchain My Heart, a jazzy Route 66 and John Lee Hooker's Boogie Chillen.

 The CD Cat Squirrel was recorded at the Rooks Yard studio in Essex and produced by Pete Crisp and Tim Aves.

 "It is that sort of beautiful sound that makes people fall in love with the guitar.
 Slide guitar par excellence, magnificent sound"

-"Martin's love of the blues shines through and as the years go rolling he has grown in confidence.
-It means he is now very much his own man and his latest calling card will only add to his long list of admirers and collaborators.
-The album has a sparce sound allowing every note to be heard and savoured..."
+"An absolute delight.
+He is very much his own man and his latest calling card will only add to his long list of admirers and collaborators.
+The album has a sparce sound allowing every note to be heard and savoured"